jeanmathieupotvin/transltr/tests/testthat/_snaps/class-block.md

       Error:
       ! '...' must have names.

-# $rm_translation() validates key
+# $rm_translation() validates lang

     Code
       blk1$rm_translation(1L)
     Condition
       Error:
-      ! 'key' must be a non-NA and non-empty character of length 1.
+      ! 'lang' must be a non-NA and non-empty character of length 1.

 ---